 I am a recent graduate of the University of Michigan, Ann Arbor, with a B.S. in Psychology and Medical Anthropology.
 I am currently work full-time as an Research Assistant for the NIH, focusing on Youth and Social Issues, at the University of Michigan Institute for Social Research.
 I am gearing up to continue graduate school and a career in public health and creative health prevention programming!
 I love teaching and tutoring students of all ages, as I am passionate about education and empowering others to become passionate and confident in their skills.

-University of Michigan-Ann Arbor - Bachelors, Medical Anthropolgy
+Undergraduate Degree: University of Michigan-Ann Arbor - Bachelors, Medical Anthropolgy

 12th Grade Writing